gnolang/gnonative/examples/electron/README.md

 cp ../../templates/es/use-gno.ts ./src/api/use-gno.ts
 ```

-### Use the GNO API in the boilerplate:
+### Communicating with the Blockchain:

-Now we can use the GNO API in the boilerplate.
-Let's open the `preload.ts` file and add the following lines:
+Let's open the `src/preload.ts` file and add change it a little bit.

+We'll use the GnoNative Javascript GRPC Client wrapper (aka: `useGno`) to communicate with the GnoNative GRPC Server.

+At the top of the `src/preload.ts` file add `import { useGno } from "./api/use-gno"`.

+And use the `useGno` function to create a "gno service instance" and become able to call the RPC methods already available.

+Check out this sample code bellow.

 ```bash
 import { useGno } from "./api/use-gno";